FuelLabs/fuel-core/fuel-relayer/README.md

 * "log_type":"None",
 * "removed":"Some(false)"

 ### Database:

 We are adding three colums:
 * Validator set diff: mapping of fuel_block and hashmap of diffs for finalized new stakes.
 * Validator set: mapping of validator address to its current stakes.
 * Deposits: mapping of deposit_nonce to token deposits.

+## Block Commitments

+When new fuel block is made it needs to be commited to ethereum network.

+Is fuel block in fuel network assumed valid if it is not commited to eth?

+How do we handle if somebody else commited random block to eth, without leader selection v2 does not know what isnext in line to be allowed to commit.

+How do we handle timeouts in commited fuel block to eth network.
+Is it okay to say every two eth blocks we need to have one fuel block commit or something similar?

+It seems like solution for all problems for our first PoS chain is to have orchestrator as fuel-admin account that does publishing of fuel blocks, it can do validation of it and publish it to ethereum?
+It seems like easiest solution.
+We should have only one orcestrator and it will under fuel-admin control.